7 Things you should know before starting your business

 You know how great your product or service is, and others will see it too, right?
 Well, yes.
 But not without some effort on your part.
 You may need to pick up the phone, cold email, stop in to see a business owner or network in person.
 It can take a lot of trial, error, and work to land your first clients or customers.

-In the early days, sales is one area that could be difficult to outsource.
+In the early days, sales is one area that's difficult to outsource.
 At the same time, it's one of the critical functions of your business because it generates revenue.
 Being involved in the sales process early will provide insight to make your business better.
 It will also help you hire the right sales professional or marketer in the future.

 You can do it!